 Yes, You’ll Need Some Groceries at Disney World

-Note: water bottles, while convenient, aren’t technically necessary for your grocery list.
-Bring a reusable one and you can refill it for free, or just ask for ice water at the counter service restaurants.
-It’s free!
+Note: Water bottles, while convenient, aren’t technically necessary for your grocery list.
+Bring a reusable one and you can refill it for free at the counter service restaurants.

 Make sure to factor in the cost of your campground, in full.
 Any fees for extra people?
 Pets?
 Do they allow campfires?
 Is there a curfew?
 Be sure to learn the rules of the campground before you commit to spending your vacation there.
 Transportation factors in here as well.
 How will you get from your campground to the parks?
 Car?
 Disney water or bus transportation?
 Uber/Lyft?
 Disney’s new “Minnie Vans”, run by Lyft?
 Learn the start and end times of your chosen transportation and plan an alternative if you might need it.

 Staying at Fort Wilderness?
 You can park everywhere for free!
 Otherwise you’ll be paying for parking, unless you purchase an annual pass.
 Be prepared!
-One nice thing?
-It’s free to park at Disney Springs, the wonderful outdoor shopping area formerly known as Downtown Disney.
+It is, however, free to park at Disney Springs, the wonderful outdoor shopping area formerly known as Downtown Disney.

 This probably goes without saying, but you’ll need a ticket to get into the park, and it won’t be cheap!
 The rate will vary depending on the season and day of the week, and the cost goes down as you add days to your ticket.
 It will also cost more to visit multiple parks in a day — that requires a Park Hopper pass.

 This is another place where budget-minded people can get away with one park per day, particularly if you visit Disney Springs or the Boardwalk in the evening, and that’s probably perfect if you have young kids.
 If you like being spontaneous and want to return to your favorites easily, consider adding a park hopper pass for the extra convenience.